Immigration Law

 Many detainees manage to post bail with the help of family members and non-profit organizations.

-Will I Get an Attorney If I’m Arrested at the Border?
+Will I Get an Attorney if I’m Arrested at the Border?

-The detained person must receive a Notice to Appear document detailing why they are considered deportable.
+The detained person must receive a Notice to Appear document detailing why they are deportable.
 At the top of the first page of this document will be the three options, and the option that corresponds to the person will be marked with an X.

 Was this helpful?